 - $1 billion paid by Countrywide Financial related to allegations that they engaged in deceptive and fraudulent mortgage underwriting practices

 - $7 billion dollar settlement reached with Citigroup related to how it marketed and sold residential mortgage-backed securities

 - $200 million dollar settlement with Oracle Corp. regarding allegations they misrepresented to the federal government their general commercial discounts given to private customers in order to extract a higher price from the government.

 - In July of 2014, the Department of Justice announced that it would intervene in a similar case against Symantec Corp., which has been supplying software to the Federal government.

 If you have knowledge of fraud or corruption that results in a loss to the government, call us to see if we can help.
 These are always complicated and difficult cases that involve highly sensitive and emotionally charged issues.
 You need a law firm with the experience and resources to protect your rights through this process.

-If you would like to discuss a whistleblower or qui tam claim, talk to our lawyers today.
+If you would like to discuss a whistleblower or qui tam claim, contact Fernandez Law today.